ZhaohanM/FusionGDA/manual.md

 ## Data Format

+Pretraining data in the directory ~/dpa_pretrain/src/pretrain/data/pretrain/disgnet.csv

-Pretraining data in the directory ~/dpa_pretrain/src/pretrain/data/pretrain/disgnet.csv Finetuning data is API, you can run it directly.
+Finetuning data Pretrain-Finetune in the directory ~/dpa_pretrain/src/data/downstream/

+Finetuning data TDC is API, you can run it directly.

 ## Model